Behruzbek044/widgets_practice/README.md

 # widgets_practice

+## Getting Started

 This is sample Flutter project that demonstrates two texts using Stateless Widget and increment and decrement functions using statefull widget.
 I used elevatedButton for increment and decrementtion buttons.

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: